How To Choose A Mining Conveyor Belt

 UNDERGROUND

-Underground mining belts are made out of flame-resistant materials.
-Special agents, impregnation paste, and rubber components are added during the manufacturing process to help decrease the friction factor and increase fire resistance.
+Underground mining belts are made of flame-resistant materials.
+Special agents, impregnation paste, and rubber components are added during manufacturing to help decrease the friction factor and increase fire resistance.

 SURFACE/ABOVE-GROUND

-The selection of an above-ground conveyor belt is mostly determined by the properties of the materials you’re transporting.
-The levels of humidity, granularity, and abrasion characteristics are all important factors in this decision.
+The selection of an above-ground conveyor belt is mainly determined by the properties of the raw materials you’re transporting.
+The levels of humidity, granularity, and abrasion characteristics are all essential factors in this decision.

 Depreaux Underground Safety Belt Information